 1. A Great Communal Area

 The most important meal of the day, especially for backpackers!
-Not having to worry where your first meal will come from takes a weight of your shoulder.
-Most hostels offer a free breakfast nowadays, but some really excel!
+Not having to worry where your first meal will come from takes a weight off your shoulder.
+Many hostels offer a free breakfast nowadays, or charge a minimal fee, but some really excel in their offerings.
 The usual fare is toast and jam, which suffices.
-But I love it when you get something different, we had pancakes in a New Orleans hostel, with a choice of toppings and bagels at the Green Tortoise may not sound thrilling, but to me it was!
-A good breakfast will mean you can fill up, so you don’t need lunch.
-Or you can stock up a little!
+But I love it when you get something different, we had pancakes in a New Orleans hostel, with a choice of toppings and bagels at the Green Tortoise may not sound thrilling, but to me it was.
+Or in some developing countries, breakfasts can be really amazing.
+Some of the free breakfasts in Mexico were so good.

 4. Decent Kitchen Facilities